ietf-scitt/use-cases/scitt-components.md

 But what are the scenarios that SCITT enables?
 This collection of docs will describe the core components of SCITT, and how it can be enabled and extended to support a breadth of use cases.

-As SCITT is in active design through the [IETF SCITT working group][SCITT_IETF_WG], these documents aim to facilitating various design discussions, based on a set of SCITT primitives and scenarios that benefit from the SCITT primitives.
+As SCITT is in active design through the [IETF SCITT working group][SCITT_IETF_WG], these documents aim to facilitate various design discussions, based on a set of SCITT primitives and scenarios that benefit from the SCITT primitives.

 ## Table of Contents